Scientists Develop Method to Make Cheap Nano-Silicon Batteries With Sand

-Researchers have created a lithium ion battery that can outperform the current industry standard by three times using sand as the key material.
+Researchers have created a lithium-ion battery that can outperform the current industry standard by three times using sand as the key material.
+Zachary Favors from the University of California, Riverside said: “This is the holy grail — a low cost, non-toxic, environmentally friendly way to produce high-performance lithium-ion battery anodes,”.

 This pure silicate sand was purified, powdered and then ground with salt and magnesium.
 This mixture was heated to remove oxygen from the quartz, resulting in pure silicon.